• Skip to primary navigation

 ingredients

-To make the Leftover Turkey Salad, I started by putting the turkey, celery, and sweet relish in my food processor fitted with a steel blade, and pulse processed the mixture 8 or 10 times to produce a finer chop.
+To make the Leftover Turkey Salad, I started by putting the turkey, celery, and sweet relish in my food processor fitted with a steel blade and pulse-processed the mixture 8 or 10 times to produce a finer chop.

 Ingredients in food processor

 Then, I transferred the mixture to a medium-sized bowl and added the mayonnaise and mustard.
-I stirred the mixture with a wooden spoon to fully incorporate the ingredients.

 Adding mayo mustard

-Finally, I added the sugar and Cider vinegar, and gave the mixture one last stir to make sure everything was well mixed.
+Finally, I added the sugar and cider vinegar and gave the mixture one last stir to make sure everything was well mixed.

 Adding sugar and vinegar